lisiki-jp/okinawa_gametheory/README.md

 The only thing they have to offer is a story that keeps people angry with the outside world.
 That lets politicians win votes and stay in power.
 Just like Russia does.

-####a Bonus: WW2 winners die early.
+#### Bonus: WW2 winners die early.
 Losers live longer.
 Because they have to distribute real "good".
 The US, Russia, and China have strong nationalism as "The Winner of WW2".
 This let them satisfy the people with just a "memory".
 Rulers can neglect to satisfy it's people.
 Germany, Japan, and Italy had to distribute the real public goods to satisfy it's people, because they have no good memory of Nationalism.
 You can see that the WW2 winners have low scores on the "Egalitarian component index", and all losers have a high score on it.